-So far in this series on using the single most powerful tool for truly managing money (otherwise known as a budget!), we’ve looked at (1) planning and (2) tracking your use of money.
+So far in this three-part series on using the single most powerful tool for truly managing money (a cash flow plan, or budget!), we’ve looked at planning and tracking your use of money.
 But what happens when reality turns out differently than your plan?

-Step three in the budgeting process — reviewing — is all about monitoring that gap, dealing with it in the short-term, and making longer-term decisions that will narrow that gap.
+Step three in the cash flow planning process — reviewing — is all about monitoring that gap, dealing with it in the short term, and making longer-term decisions that will narrow the gap.

 Too often, people review how they’re doing with their budget only at the end of the month.
 That is a natural and good time for a review, and we’ll look at how to do a monthly review in a minute.
-However, in order to manage to the numbers in your budget, it’s essential to also review your budget during the month.
+However, to manage to the numbers in your cash flow plan, it’s essential to also review your income and expenses during the month.

-Managing to the numbers in your budget means looking at your budget frequently — perhaps as often as every day, or every time you spend money.
+Managing to the numbers in your budget means looking at your cash flow frequently — perhaps as often as every day, or every time you spend money.
 Your budget serves the same role as the dashboard in your car.
 Glancing at your dashboard regularly as you drive helps you stay within the speed limit and make sure you have enough gas to get to where you’re going.
-In the same way, glancing at your budget throughout the month helps you stay within your spending limits.
+In the same way, glancing at your cash flow plan throughout the month helps you stay within your spending limits.
 It also helps you make sure you have enough money to cover costs and keep you moving toward your goals.

-One of the best benefits of using an online budget tool, such as Mint.com, is the anytime/anywhere access it gives you to your latest numbers.
+One of the best benefits of using an online budget tool, such as Mint.com or the FaithFi App, is the anytime/anywhere access it gives you to your latest numbers.
 As long as you can connect to the Internet, you can see how your actual spending per category compares to the amount you planned to spend.
 You could be in the parking lot of a grocery store, for example, and in less than a minute check to see how much you’ve spent so far this month compared to your monthly groceries budget.

 Knowing that information before heading into the store can help guide your spending.
 If you see that you’re close to your budgeted amount, you could focus only on the essentials on your list (you do use a list, don’t you?).
 If you have a little more breathing space, you might pick up some extras.
 This process of proactively managing to the numbers in your budget is essential to getting the most from the budgeting process.